-Co-chairs: Dean appointed by the Vice-President of Academic Affairs

-Members: Two faculty members from each Student Learning Division appointed by the
+Co-chairs: Dean appointed by the Vice-President of Academic Affairs Faculty member appointed by the Academic Senate Council Members: Two faculty members from each Student Learning Division appointed by the Academic Senate Council

-One Dean appointed by the Vice-Presidents of Academic Affairs and Student Support

-One Instructional Technologist/Designer

-One representative (faculty or classified staff) from the Accessibility Coordination Center and Educational Support Services

-One representative from Student Services Council appointed by the Vice-President of Student Support

-One student appointed by Associated Students who serves in an advisory role (non-voting)

-Distance Education Coordinator (ex-officio, non-voting)
+- One Dean appointed by the Vice-Presidents of Academic Affairs and Student Support - One Instructional Technologist/Designer - One representative (faculty or classified staff) from the Accessibility Coordination Center and Educational Support Services - One representative from Student Services Council appointed by the Vice-President of Student Support - One student appointed by Associated Students who serves in an advisory role (non-voting) - Distance Education Coordinator (ex-officio, non-voting) - Academic Senate President (ex-officio, non-voting)

-2.1.3 Route of a Proposal in Model Consultation

-Place and People Actions Initiator Issue/Proposal generated by individuals through the venue of a Standing Committee.
+Places and People Actions Initiator Issue/Proposal generated by individuals through the venue of a Standing Committee.
 Standing Committee Agenda Issue/Proposal placed on the Standing Committee agenda and discussion is initiated.
 Councils and Senate Councils Issue/Proposal enters consultation.
 Presentation/Information dissemination to councils and senate councils whose scope of responsibility covers the Issue/Proposal.
 Comments and concerns gathered.
 Consensus or majority/minority opinions clarified.
 Standing Committee Agenda Consultation results made part of the Standing Committee's deliberation.
 Representatives consult with respective constituent groups.
 Faculty co-chairs consult with Academic Senate.
 Standing Committee makes recommendation to Academic Senate Council.
 Academic Senate Council reviews and then forwards final recommendation to College President.
 In case of consensus, a single recommendation is forwarded.
 Should substantial divergent opinions emerge during the consultation process, the Standing Committee may choose to present its recommendation with minority opinions.

-President's Executive and Consultation Councils Concerns and endorsements regarding the recommendations of the College Standing Committees are presented to the College President to inform final decision-making.
+Places and People Actions Initiator Issue/Proposal generated by individuals through the venue of a Standing Committee.
+President's Executive and Consultation Councils Concerns or endorsements regarding the recommendations of the College Standing Committees are presented to the College President to inform final decision-making.
 The College President is responsible for a final decision and provides to the recommending committee(s) a written response; if the decision departs from the recommendation this response should include her or his reasoning regarding that decision.